AndrewJJ/ob_HIIR/README.md

 (Example based on JUCE::AudioProcessor)

+- Add all files from here to your project in the Projucer
+- Uncheck the 'Compile' toggle button for the HIIR_Amalgam.cpp file
 - Instantiate class as a private member variable in an AudioProcessor
 - Call prepare() from AudioProcessor::prepareToPlay()
 - In AudioProcessor::processBlock():